John S. Davidson Fine Arts Magnet School: History

 Davidson was founded in 1934 and named after John S. Davidson (1846-1894), an Augusta native, local educator, and Freemason leader.
 It was an elementary school from 1934 until 1981.
 In 1998, Davidson moved from its original site to a new campus one block away between 12th and 13th Street, Walton Way, and Telfair Street.
 Prior to this, the campus had been split across the original building, a converted police substation, several portable classrooms, and a renovated iron works building, spreading across three city blocks.
 At the time, it crossed the Augusta Canal's second level.
 Moving to the new location granted a view of the canal's third level.

 The new location has a theater for art performances.
 Due to student demand, the original stained glass windows created by the class of 1983 were also moved to the new location.
 The school is within walking distance of historical landmarks in Augusta, including Sacred Heart Cultural Center and the Augusta Canal's first level.

 Mascot

-The original mascot for Davidson Fine Arts was the "Flaming Rainbow," due to every grade having a specific color.
+The original mascot for Davidson Fine Arts was the "Rainbow," due to every grade having a specific color.
 When all the colors combined, they formed a rainbow symbolizing the unity, diversity, and creativity of Davidson.
 In 2006, after the success of their swimming team, the school administration created an official mascot for sporting competitions.
 In a school-wide vote, the mascot "Titan" was chosen.
 Each grade is still represented by a color: